Greg Holland: Arizona Diamondbacks

 On January 31, 2019, Holland signed a one-year, $3.5 million deal with the Arizona Diamondbacks.
 The deal also includes an additional $3.5 million in incentive bonuses.

 Initially, Holland performed well for the Diamondbacks as their closer, posting a 1.37 ERA in his first 20 games.
 His season soon unraveled; in his next 20 games, he posted an 8.44 ERA, and blew several save opportunities.
 Memorably, on July 2, Holland entered in the bottom of the ninth at Dodger Stadium with the Diamondbacks holding a 4–3 lead.
 He successfully recorded two outs, but then proceeded to walk four Dodgers in a row, tying the game.
 With the bases still loaded, Holland was replaced on the mound by T. J. McFarland, who promptly walked Cody Bellinger he faced to lose the game.

 On July 26, Holland entered to pitch the bottom of the ninth at Marlins Park with a 2–1 Diamondbacks lead.
 He allowed a leadoff double to Garrett Cooper, walked Neil Walker, and gave up a single to Starlin Castro which loaded the bases with nobody out.
 Jorge Alfaro hit a sacrifice fly to tie the game for the Marlins, and Holland was replaced with Yoshihisa Hirano, who allowed a walk-off sacrifice fly to Harold Ramírez.
 Following the blown save, manager Torey Lovullo announced Holland would no longer serve as the Diamondbacks' closer.
 The Diamondbacks eventually designated Holland for assignment on August 7, 2019.
 He was released on August 10.

 Washington Nationals (second stint)

-On August 13, 2019, Holland signed a minor league deal with the Washington Nationals and was assigned to the Double-A Harrisburg Senators.
+On August 13, 2019, Holland signed a minor league contract with the Washington Nationals and was assigned to the Double–A Harrisburg Senators.
+He made 8 scoreless appearances for the Senators, striking out 9 batters in 9 innings.
+Holland elected free agency following the season on November 4.